You can make your day more productive using simple techniques.

 Checking email lots of times a day is something many people can relate to.
 There will often be a new task lying in your inbox which harms your capacity to do deep, meaningful work.
 Also, it’s not uncommon to use these little tasks as a way to procrastinate on what really needs to get done.

 One solution is to deal with email in specific blocks.
 This way, it won’t impact the rest of your work.
 It’s good to have at least 2-3 hours of time between blocks but you can adjust this based on your work situation.
+To help implement this solution, you may consider using email automation software so you can afford more time away from your inbox.
+This is especially helpful if you work in a field where email is heavily used, such as marketing or sales.

 The techniques above don’t need a big time commitment and you can put them in place today.
 See what works for you and what doesn’t.
 If focusing is your problem, try methods like the Pomodoro technique.
 If you’re having trouble motivating yourself, manage your energy better.
 And if you don’t have enough hours in a day, narrow down and work on the right things.